Skip to content

 Common mistakes

 Letting the call run over 20 minutes.
-Every minute over is a minute the buyer spends thinking you are desperate for their business.
+Every minute over is a minute the buyer reads as desperation.
 The cap is a confidence signal.
 Hold it.

 Reserving pricing for follow-up.
-The proposal-email workflow is a relic of hourly billing.
-For a productized or scoped engagement, the price is not a secret.
-Reserving it for email creates a multi-day gap during which the buyer cools.
-Stating the price live on the call either closes the deal or ends it cleanly.
+The proposal-email workflow is hourly-billing residue.
+For a productized or scoped engagement, the price is part of the conversation.
+Pushing it to email creates a multi-day gap during which the buyer cools.
+Stating it live either closes the deal or ends it cleanly.

 Over-indexing on rapport.
 Warmth is fine.
-Extended rapport-building is a tell that you are avoiding the disqualifiers.
-The buyer does not need to become your friend in 20 minutes.
-They need to know if this is a fit and what it costs.
+Extended rapport-building is a tell that you're avoiding the disqualifiers.
+The buyer doesn't need to become your friend in 20 minutes.
+They need to know if it's a fit and what it costs.

 Missing the second disqualifier.
 The decision-maker question is the one most people skip because it feels awkward.
-It is the most important one.
+Honestly, it's the most important one.
 Closing with a proxy buyer produces a delayed "we decided not to move forward" email that wastes weeks of pipeline.
-Asking upfront costs you 15 seconds.
+Asking upfront costs 15 seconds.

 Treating disqualification as failure.
 A call that ends in minute 9 with a graceful redirect is a successful call.
-It saves 11 minutes you can spend on product work, it sends the buyer somewhere useful, and it protects your conversion rate on the calls that actually should close.
-The goal of a 20-minute discovery is not to book every call as revenue.
-It is to say yes fast or no fast.
+It saves 11 minutes you can spend on product work, it sends the buyer somewhere useful, and it protects your close rate on the calls that actually should close.
+The goal of a 20-minute discovery is to say yes fast or no fast, not to convert every booking into revenue.

 What to try next

 If this is the first time you're running a 20-minute cap, start with your next three calls.
 Tell the buyer at booking time: "I keep these to 20 minutes so they stay useful for both of us."
 Nobody objects.
-Track your conversion rate across those three calls and the next three unchanged calls.
-You will see the difference in the ratio of productive minutes to total minutes.
+Track your conversion rate across those three calls against the next three unchanged ones.
+The difference shows up in the ratio of productive minutes to total minutes.

-If the disqualifier phase feels uncomfortable, script it out word-for-word for the first five calls and read from the script.
-By call six you won't need it.
-The awkwardness is a function of unfamiliarity, not of the questions themselves.
+If the disqualifier phase feels uncomfortable, script it out word-for-word for the first five calls and read straight from the script.
+By call six you won't need the script anymore.
+The awkwardness is a function of unfamiliarity, not the questions themselves.

 The bigger shift is what happens off the call.
 A productized ladder means fewer calls matter in the first place because most of the buying happens on the page.
 The hub article on the productized ladder covers how the pricing tiers reduce call volume.
 The pricing decision log for the entry tier covers how the $129 entry tier closes without any call at all.
 The 20-minute discovery call is the format that handles the engagements and retainer bridge slots that still need a human conversation.

 The availability page has the current retainer-bridge slots open through the sunset date.
 The intake on that page is the filter that feeds this call.
-Buyers who disqualify out of the call get routed to the product suite, where most of them find a closer fit at the DTC Stack Audit tier without any human conversation at all.
+Buyers who disqualify out of the call get routed to the product suite, where most of them find a closer fit at the DTC Stack Audit tier without ever talking to me.
+Honestly, that's the goal.
+The call is just the format for the narrow band where it actually has to be a conversation.

 Frequently asked questions